 - No sweatpants, baggy pants or stretch pants

-Currently, Prairie Heights is the only middle school that has an enhanced dress code:Shirts
+Currently, Prairie Heights & Franklin Middle School are the only middle schools that have an enhanced dress code:Shirts

 - Shirts must be dark green, gray, or black